CTA NATIONAL UPDATE: Beneficial Ownership Reporting Requirements Reinstated by Federal Court and FinCEN Deadline Extension

 CAI’S FEDERAL LAWSUIT STATUS

 On October 24, 2024, CAI’s preliminary injunction request was DENIED by the federal judge in this case.
 While this decision was not the outcome CAI had hoped for, it does not mark the end of CAI’s efforts.
 CAI appealed the court’s denial of the preliminary injunction request on November 4, 2024, and on November 12, 2024, filed its opening brief of the appeal in the Fourth Circuit urging a pause on reporting requirements for community associations while this lawsuit is adjudicated.
-Legal briefing will continue in January 2025.
+The Government filed it response to CAI's appeal on February 7, 2025.
+CAI has until February 28, 2025 to reply.

 CAI’s other lobbying and advocacy efforts continue on Capitol Hill seeking both a one-year delay of implementation of the CTA’s reporting requirements and an exemption for community associations.
 The lawsuit itself is continuing to go through the legal process even as the preliminary injunction decision is being appealed.